 Roger’s response further confirms the hermeneutical divide between non-Calvinists and Calvinists.
 He states,

 “Well, it is a strong argument from my perspective.
-I don’t find it very effective when I try to use it on…the hard core Calvinists whose heals are dug in and they’re not willing to listen to reason or even biblical exegesis and so forth.”
+I don’t find it very effective when I try to use it on…the hard core Calvinists whose heels are dug in and they’re not willing to listen to reason or even biblical exegesis and so forth.”
 (27:35 – 27:58)

 Now, we need to carefully attend to Roger’s experiential observation here.
 He mentions “the hard core Calvinists” who are “not willing to listen to reason.”
-With respect to which position exalts God’s glory more – that God is all about redeeming his own determinations or that God is more glorified when he is redeeming the sin that mankind is responsible for committing – Roger observes that when this issue is brought to the Calvinist’s attention, the Calvinist simply does not take reason into account and therefore reason is not allowed to provide its force or shed its light onto this difficulty.
+With respect to which position exalts God’s glory more – that God is all about redeeming his own determinations or that God is more glorified when he is redeeming the sin that mankind is responsible for committing – Roger observes that when this issue is brought to the Calvinist’s attention, the Calvinist simply does not take reason into account and therefore reason is not allowed to provide its force or shed its light onto this difficulty, especially regarding the validity of the Calvinist’s interpretations.
 He says, “They’re not willing to listen to reason.”
 If logical and moral reasoning are essential to the exegetical task, as non-Calvinists believe they are, when these are dismissed by the Calvinist they thereby insulate their exegesis and interpretations from substantive critique.
 Logical thought and moral intuitions no longer provide any threat to the validity of their exegesis, and in their mind at least, do not serve as the basis of an argument against Calvinism.
 We can see why such an argument or discussion can make no progress.
 The rules of logic and moral reasoning upon which thought and dialogue need to function as meaningful thought and dialogue have been put out of court.

-Both Roger and Leighton understand God redeeming his own determinations to be a logical and moral problem within Calvinism because they both take logical refection and moral intuition to be essential for determining the biblical accuracy of proposed theological propositions.
+Both Roger and Leighton understand God redeeming his own determinations to be a logical and moral problem within Calvinism because they both take logical refection and moral intuition to be essential for determining the biblical accuracy of theological propositions.
 That is what Roger means when he says “from my perspective.”
 Leighton and Roger take logical and moral reasoning on board in their hermeneutic.
 Therefore they believe this logical difficulty is a “strong argument” against Calvinism.
 But for the Calvinist, such logical and moral reasoning ultimately holds no hermeneutical weight.
 Their exegesis and interpretations are not subject to the probative force of logical and moral reasoning.
 For the Calvinist, this would be to subject Scripture to human reason.
 Roger will address this Calvinist response as the discussion progresses.

 “Not Willing to Listen to Biblical Exegesis”